jdcloudcom/en/documentation/Management/Monitoring/Operation-Guide/resource-monitoring/view-resource-monitoring-chart.md

 ## View Resource Monitoring Chart
-The monitoring chart of the resource can be viewed in two ways, one is viewed on the Cloud Monitor page, and the other is viewed in the resource.
+The monitoring chart of the resource can be viewed in two ways, one is viewed on the Monitoring page, and the other is viewed in the resource.
-### Cloud Monitor Page View
+### Monitoring Page View
 1. Log in to the JD Cloud Console, click Manage ->Monitoring->Resource Monitoring Menu, then select the type of resource to be viewed, and enter the monitor list for the resource.

 ![image](https://raw.githubusercontent.com/jdcloudcom/cn/edit/image/Cloud-Monitor/yunziyuan/1.%E8%B5%84%E6%BA%90%E7%9B%91%E6%8E%A7.png)